A window for water-hydrogen demixing on warm metal-rich sub-Neptunes: Impact for sub-Neptune studies

 Water-hydrogen demixing can have profound implications on the radius and thermal evolution of sub-Neptunes.
 The distribution of metals across the envelope would alter the cooling rate for a given internal entropy as well as impact the planet radius, and therefore the cross-section it offers to photoevaporative mass-loss.
-Further, mass-loss rates themselves would be higher for the same bulk envelope metallicities if compositional gradients exist, as the hydrogen-rich upper atmosphere may be more easily lost because of its lighter particle weight and less efficient metal cooling in the absence of abundant water (\citealp{piaulet-ghorayeb_jwstniriss_2024}; Kubyshkina, Egger \& Piaulet-Ghorayeb, subm.).
-This work therefore motivates further exploration of the ramifications of sub-Neptune demixing in terms of the predictions of mass-loss and envelope thermal evolution models.
+Further, mass-loss rates themselves would be higher for the same bulk envelope metallicities if compositional gradients exist, as a hydrogen-rich upper atmosphere is more easily lost due to its lighter particle weight and less efficient metal cooling in the absence of abundant water (\citealp{piaulet-ghorayeb_jwstniriss_2024}; Kubyshkina, Egger \& Piaulet-Ghorayeb, subm.).
+This work therefore motivates further exploration of the ramifications of sub-Neptune demixing in terms of the predictions of mass-loss and envelope thermal evolution models (e.g. \citealp{tang_reassessing_2024,piaulet_wasp-107bs_2021}).